eaplatanios/jelly-bean-world/README.md

   - `vision`: Matrix with shape `[2R+1, 2R+1, V]`,
     where `R` is the vision range and `V` is the vision/color dimensionality.
+  - `moved`: Binary value indicating whether the last action resulted in the agent moving.

 After installing the `nel` framework and `gym`, the provided environment can be used as follows: